 ReelMint ships an MCP server, so an agent like Claude Code can script, compose, render, and publish with a scoped workspace token — you review the result on your channel.

 The pilot is free with no credit card and no watermarks.
-AI usage runs on your own keys with zero markup.
+Your first 5 videos need no key at all; after that, AI usage runs on your own keys with zero markup.

 Paste the README, edit the script, publish the Short — free during the pilot.